Peruvian Citizenship A Fast And Easy Naturalization

 One easy way to apply for citizenship is to apply for the Person of Independent Means Visa (Rentista).
 You are eligible to apply for citizenship after you have lived in Peru for two years on this visa.
 To qualify, you need to prove that you have a passive income of $12,000 USD/year and agree to transfer this amount to a local bank in Peru.
 The visa is valid indefinitely, which is good news if you want to stay longer before applying or if you experience delays while applying for citizenship.
 One setback is that you cannot work while on this visa.
 If you want to work in Peru, you would have to apply for a permanent residency after living in Peru for three years on a Rentista visa.

 Peruvian consulates play a crucial role in guiding and assisting foreigners through the naturalization process.
-They serve as valuable resources, offering information, clarifying procedures, and ensuring that applicants have the necessary support as they embark on their journey towards Peruvian citizenship.
+They serve as valuable resources, offering information, clarifying procedures, and ensuring that applicants have the necessary support as they embark on their journey toward Peruvian citizenship.

 I took this image while on my visit to Peru.
-It has so many amazing places to visit..
+It has so many amazing places to visit

 CITIZENSHIP THROUGH Peru Investor Visa